-- Methane pledge: The US is one of the signatory countries of the Global Methane Pledge.
-After the announcement the pledge, the Biden Administration announced a Methane Emissions Reduction Action Plan that seeks to reduce emissions from all major sources through regulations, financial incentives and public-private partnerships (The White House, 2021l).
-Methane is an important source of GHGs emissions in the country, representing 11% of total GHGs in 2020 — split between the oil and gas industry (~39%), agriculture (~36%) and waste (~19%) sectors (U.S. Environmental Protection Agency, 2022b).
+- Methane pledge: The US spearheaded launch of the Global Methane Pledge, along with the EU.
+The Biden Administration released its Methane Emissions Reduction Action Plan in 2021.
+The plan seeks to reduce emissions from all major sources through regulations, financial incentives and public-private partnerships, and includes USD 20bn in new investments targeted at reducing methane emissions (The White House, 2022a).
+The IRA provided USD 1.5bn for the Methane Emissions Reduction Fund, which aims to monitor and reduce emissions from petroleum and natural gas systems through financial and technical assistance.
+It also established a ‘waste emissions charge’ per ton of methane emissions to oil and gas facilities that exceed emissions thresholds (The White House, 2023b).
+Methane is an important source of GHGs emissions in the country, representing 13% of total GHGs in 2021 — split between the oil and gas industry (~38%), agriculture (~35%) and waste (~18%) sectors (U.S. Environmental Protection Agency, 2023b).

-- Coal Exit: The US did not adopt the coal phase out statement.
-However, the US joined as one of several countries providing funding for South Africa to finance a faster transition away from coal.
-(Mason et al., 2021).
+- Coal Exit: The US did not adopt the coal phase-out statement.
 Although coal was the main source of electricity in the US less than a decade ago, its share in the energy mix has been decreasing due to market forces that have increased the extent of cheaper renewables and gas in the mix.
-The EIA's long-term energy projections show that the US will have no new coal-fired power plant capacity additions in the future (U.S. Energy Information Administration, 2022a).
+The EIA's long-term energy projections show that the US will have no new coal-fired power plant capacity additions in the future (U.S. Energy Information Administration, 2023c).

 - Forestry: The US signed the forestry pledge at COP26.
 The US is also a signatory of the New York Declaration of Forests, which aims at halting natural forest loss by 2030, improving governance, increasing forest finance, and reducing emissions from deforestation and forest degradation as part of a post-2020 global climate agreement (Forest Declaration Platform, 2022).